-With a baby on the way, I realized I needed to streamline how I organize my needlepoint items.
-I previously shared my tips for organizing needlepoint thread, and while I still use some of these methods, I’ve graduated others.
+With the sheer amount of supplies I’ve accumulated since starting this hobby three years ago, I realized I needed to streamline how I organize my needlepoint items.
+I previously shared my tips for organizing needlepoint thread, and while I still use some of these methods, I’ve graduated to others.

-Space is still at a minimum for my needlepoint supplies, so I’ve tried to streamline everything to keep it on a few shelves within a built-in.
+Space is still at a minimum for my needlepoint supplies, so I’ve tried to streamline everything to keep it on a few shelves within a built-in bookcase in our bedroom.

 How I Organize Needlepoint Supplies